North Carolina Real Estate Errors & Omissions

 Are North Carolina E&O Policies Really Different?

 For example, many real estate E & O policies exclude claims for contingent bodily injury and property damage.
-Others only provide limited coverage for these claims.
+Some other policies only offer limited coverage for these claims.
 What does this mean for brokers?
 If an agent sells a house and the homebuyer later sues for failure to disclose mold, any property damage for remediation or bodily injury for sickness and medical costs would be excluded under most E&O policies.
 Dog bites and trip and fall lawsuits would also be excluded if the lawsuit alleged they were due to the real estate agent’s failure to perform their professional duties as a real estate agent.
-A strong North Carolina professional liability (E&O) policy will include full limits of coverage for contingent property damage and bodily injury (BI/PD).

 Get E&O Options from FirmSecured